The Best Chef Two Knives 2025: All 206 Restaurants

 Isola Vulcano, Italy

 On the volcanic island of Vulcano, I Tenerumi holds a Michelin star and a perfect five-radish rating from the We're Smart Green Guide for a plant-based tasting menu that treats vegetables as the main event, not a substitution.
-Chef Davide Guidara works from an open kitchen, drawing on fermentation, maceration, and garden produce to build a single surprise menu paired with kombucha and herbal cordials, with the Aeolian Islands as backdrop.
+Chef Davide Guidara works from an open kitchen, drawing on fermentation, maceration, garden produce to build a single surprise menu paired with kombucha and herbal cordials, with the Aeolian Islands as backdrop.

 Antwerp, Belgium

 Hertog Jan at Botanic holds two Michelin stars and ranked 21st in Europe on Opinionated About Dining's 2025 list, placing it among Belgium's most credentialed fine-dining addresses.
-Chef Gert De Mangeleer's Modern Flemish menu operates from Leopoldstraat 26 in Antwerp's city centre, with Tuesday evening the sole weekly service window — a format that signals intent as clearly as any award.
+Chef Gert De Mangeleer's Modern Flemish menu operates from Leopoldstraat 26 in Antwerp's city centre, with Tuesday evening the sole weekly service window, a format that signals intent as clearly as any award.

 Tokyo, Japan